sora-xor/sora-docs/src/unstuck-bridge-tx.md

 ### Step 4

-Use the data from your proof to call the ethereum transaction.
+Using the data from your proof to call the ethereum transaction

 There are four different methods depending on the token you are unstucking, skip to the correct method and have your proof data ready